mallika2011/Machine-Data-Learning/A2/Report.md

 > Delta      : 0.001

-> Iterations : 99
+> Iterations : 100

-From the task_2_part_1_trace.txt file obtained we can make the following inferences about the policy :
+From the task_2_part_1_trace.txt file obtained we can make the following inferences about the changes in the policy :

-* Since the step cose for the SHOOT action is less negative compared to the other actions, Lero now becomes Risk Seeking in situations where the Mighty Dragon's health is beatable.
+* Since the step cost for the SHOOT action is less negative compared to the other actions, Lero now becomes Risk Seeking and shoots whenever possible.

-* The SHOOT action is taken more number of times as compared to the case when all the 3 actions had the same PENALTY

 * Convergence is faster.
-In only 99 iterations, the value iteration algorithm converges when compared to the 126 iterations in TASK 1
+In only 100 iterations, the value iteration algorithm converges when compared to the 112 iterations in TASK 1

+* Magnitude of the utilities are less negative in this case compared to TASK 1 because of the less negative step cost.

 ## PART 2